nolanlawson/css-talk-2022/markdown.md

 As it turns out, it does in certain cases where animations are involved.
 I have a [repro](http://bl.ocks.org/nolanlawson/raw/3139d2e2d609531e1ca55b6542ef9705/) that reproduces this in all 3 engines.
 (See also [Chrome bug](https://bugs.chromium.org/p/chromium/issues/detail?id=997274).)

-This can be a big problem because some people like to use rAF to measure stuff, or check the status of the page, so they may be calling rAF on every frame.
+This can be a big problem because some people like to use rAF to measure framerate, or implement a ResizeObserver/IntersectionObserver polyfill, so they may be calling rAF on every frame.
 If you do this, then you may end up just paying constant style calculation costs and causing a battery drain on your page.